tpascarella/tpascarella.github.io/_posts/2021-07-22-becoming-technical-enough.markdown

 The key word here, is **build**.

-You can't change the world if you can't build the thing that will do it.
+You can't change the world if you literally cannot build the thing that will change the world.
 This means that if you are a solo nontechnical founder, it is your responsibility to become technical enough to build/launch/iterate an MVP.
 These are the things I wished someone had told me while trying to become technical enough to start a startup.

 ## 1) "Coding" isn't as big a deal as you think.

 The whole point of programming is to build things.
 The "coding" part is merely the *assembly* portion.
-It is a means to the end goal of building stuff, and all of the other stuff, which language to learn, which IDE to use, design patterns, are an order of magnitude less important than building what you want.
-Learning syntax is a waste of time because maybe only 1% of what you're learning will actually be relevant to the project you want to build.
+It is a means to the end goal of building stuff.
+All of the other stuff, which language to learn, which IDE to use, design patterns, are *an order of magnitude less important* than building what you want.
+Learning syntax is largely a waste of time because maybe 1% of what you're learning will be relevant to the project you want to build, and that will result in unnecessary frustration.

 ## 2) Learn by doing.